 But these tween years and the teen ones to come are by far the hardest.

-The days of your phone filled with 400 photos of close-ups of the inside of their mouth are now selfies of faces that have practice glamour shots of artfully applied eyeshadow and mascara that rival any smokey eye that you could even imagine let alone execute at 47 let alone 12.
+The days of your phone filled with 400 photos of close-ups of the inside of their mouth are now selfies of faces practicing glamour shots of artfully applied eyeshadow and mascara that rival any smokey eye that you could even imagine let alone execute at 47 nevermind 12.

 See these for more on curbing tween attitude and surviving tween dances.

-So how to connect with your tween again?
+So how do you connect with your tween again?

 Find something, anything that you can enjoy together.